Lambton High School: Sport

 The school holds positions in events such as basketball, netball and waterpolo.

-Notable Events
+Notable events

 Green Day

-In 1995, the school began celebrating "Green Day" to celebrate the environment and encourages students and staff to dress in green to show support for environmental concerns and promote environmental sustainability.
-The celebration includes a concert which usually involves performances by the staff and students, competitions and a "best dressed" contest which awards prizes to the students who are wearing the most innovative green costumes.
+In 1995, the school introduced an annual event called “Green Day,” focused on environmental themes.
+Students and staff typically wear green clothing, and the day includes activities such as a concert, student and staff performances, competitions, and a costume contest.

 Community Cabinet

 On 29 September 2008, the Federal Cabinet (including Prime Minister Kevin Rudd) attended Lambton High School as part of the Australian Government Community Cabinet Program.

 Medal of the Order of Australia

-In 2013, Ms Kim Sutherland, former Head Teacher Creative and Performing Arts and founding Musical Director of Hunter Singers received the Medal of the Order of Australia (OAM) in recognition of her outstanding service and achievement in education.
+In 2013, Ms Kim Sutherland, former Head Teacher Creative and Performing Arts and founding Musical Director of Hunter Singers received the Medal of the Order of Australia (OAM) in recognition of her service and achievement in education.